XnonXte/OpenTrivia/README.md

 ## Information

 This trivia game retrieves data from [opentdb.com](https://opentdb.com/) and then presents the questions in such a nice and elegant way!
 Written with HTML, CSS, and vanilla JavaScript.
 The source code has been heavily commented, with a handful of bug fixes along the way as well.
-The website is free to use for everyone at [here](opentrivia.quddus-salamsal.repl.co)
+The website is free to use for everyone at [here](opentrivia.quddus-salamsal.repl.co).

 ## How-To-Install